syko/SublimeLogMagic/README.md

 # SublimeLogMagic

-Easily log javascript variables and parameters with keyboard shortcut.
+Easily log javascript variables and parameters with keyboard shortcuts.

 ## Installing

-Clone this repository into your Packages directory (Package Control support coming soon).
+Clone this repository into your Sublime Packages directory (Package Control support coming soon).

 ## Usage